-You may picnic on the outside decks, however, no outside food or beverages inside the lodges or Crown Dancer Cafe.
+You may picnic on the outside decks, however, no outside food or beverages inside the lodges or Crown Dancer Café.
 No outside alcohol or coolers allowed on property at any time.
-Information and menus of our on-site dining can be found HERE.
+Information and menus of our on-site dining can be found at the link below:

 Many couples, families and friends prefer to leave the lessons to the pros.

 Our winter sports staff receives continuous training and certifications, keeping up with the most current equipment and PSAI | AASI lesson standards.
 There is a progression to teaching a new student on the snow that builds gradually upon the most basic skills.

 As students grasp the concepts needed to master the beginner hill, many other factors come into play that are determined by movement analysis – subtleties your pro instructor has been trained to detect that most novice skiers and snowboarders are unaware of.

 Skiing and snowboarding can be enjoyed in many ways.
 At areas, you may see people using alpine skis, snowboards, telemark skis, cross country skis, and other specialized equipment, such as that used by people with disabilities.
 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
 Observe the code listed below, and share with other skiers and riders the responsibility for a great skiing experience.